harvard-lil/website-static/app/_projects_active/h2o.md

 # Required
 what_does_it_do: >
-  H2O is a platform for creating, sharing and remixing open course materials.
+  H2O is a platform for creating, sharing, and remixing open course materials.

 # Optional
 why_does_it_exist: |
   Traditional textbooks, especially legal casebooks, are heavy, expensive and inflexible.

 who_contributed:
+  - brennan-chesley
+  - kelly-fitzpatrick
   - brett-johnson
   - adam-ziegler
   - jonathan-zittrain